allenai/open-instruct/README.md

 Please check these datasets for licenses and restrictions around their use!

-You can also find the processed [Tulu v1](https://huggingface.co/datasets/allenai/tulu-v1-sft-mixture) and [Tulu v2](https://huggingface.co/datasets/allenai/tulu-v2-sft-mixture) SFT datasets on Hugging Face.
+You can also find the processed [Tulu v1](https://huggingface.co/datasets/allenai/tulu-v1-sft-mixture) and [Tulu v2](https://huggingface.co/datasets/allenai/tulu-v2-sft-mixture) SFT datasets on HuggingFace.

 ### Model preparation